-As such, disorders in the digestive system of dogs can have catastrophic effects on the health and wellbeing of your pet.
-Maintaining a healthy digestive system helps to prevent these issues from occurring and ensures that your pet leads a happy, healthy lifestyle.
+Disorders in the dog’s digestive system can have severe effects on its overall health and happiness.
+Therefore, it is vital to maintain a healthy digestive system to prevent such issues from occurring and ensure that your furry friend leads a long and fulfilling life.

 In order to maintain a healthy dog digestive system, it’s important to be aware of the different stages and what their significance is.
 Knowledge of your dog’s digestive system will also help you to identify when something is wrong, and when you need to seek out veterinary advice.